|

 whether the Wrapper will try to change the working directory

-for the Start Type of POSIX_SPAWN and DYNAMIC.
+for the Start Types POSIX_SPAWN and DYNAMIC.

 This property is experimental and could lead to problems